 When I worked at The Chart House people would always ask for bibs.
 And then act shocked that we didn’t have any.
 I’d be like, “Ma’am, you are on a fancy date with the Governor.
 Even I, your server, am wearing a tie.
 This lobster costs $100.
 There’s no way in New Jersey I’ll be tying a plastic bag around your neck this evening.
 You’re 57 years old.
 Work it out."

 I suppose, then, I should at least learn how to hold a baby before Netflixing one.
 The looks of dismay around the table at the rehearsal dinner were a little embarrassing.
 Most of my friends have opted for bar tabs and beach time shares over babies, but it can’t last forever.
 And dear Lisa, it seems like every week someone else she knows is getting preggers.
 Sometimes I would look at her while she opened up birth announcements like she was the black girl in 28 Days Later.
 The last non-zombie in all of England.
-(We sometimes things we live in England.)
+(We sometimes think we live in England.)

 Not that parents our age are zombies.
 But it's contagious, the baby fever.
 Whenever I’d find her packing a bag on a Saturday morning, en route to a baby shower, I’d slip a surgical mask in her bag and whisper, “I’ll have my phone on me in case of trouble.
 And if they charge at you, go for the head.”

 The world I live in is not a world where babies exist.
 Sometimes I wonder if the world I know ever will.
 It’s a strange thought, this sudden over-whelming desire to change the entire shape and size of your life.
 Not to mention the shape and size of your uterus.
 But, then, one wonders if its much a conscious decision in the end.
 It’s like Joan Didion says, “It is easy to see the beginnings of things, and harder to see the ends.”
 One day you’re no longer a child.
 You're some other person, some adult, someone who wants to raise a child, someone who wants to sacrifice and plan.
 Somebody’s mommy, someone’s daddy.
 It happens, clearly, but it mystifies me.
-Still, it must be nice to have a plan.